Lady Zhen: Early life

 Lady Zhen was from Wuji County (無極縣), Zhongshan Commandery (中山郡), which is in present-day Wuji County, Hebei.
 She was a descendant of Zhen Han (甄邯), who served as a Grand Protector (太保) in the late Western Han dynasty and later the General-in-Chief (大將軍) during the short-lived Xin dynasty.
 Her father, Zhen Yi (甄逸), served as the Prefect of Shangcai County in the late Eastern Han dynasty.
 He died when Lady Zhen was about three years old.
 Lady Zhen's mother, whose maiden family name was Zhang (張), was from Changshan Commandery (常山郡; around present-day Zhengding County, Hebei).
 Lady Zhen's parents had three sons and five daughters: eldest son Zhen Yu (甄豫), who died early; second son Zhen Yan (甄儼), who became a xiaolian and later served as an assistant to the General-in-Chief and as the Chief of Quliang County; third son Zhen Yao (甄堯), who was also a xiaolian; eldest daughter Zhen Jiang (甄姜); second daughter Zhen Tuo (甄脫); third daughter Zhen Dao (甄道); fourth daughter Zhen Rong (甄榮).
 Lady Zhen was the youngest of the five daughters.

 Zhen Yi once brought his children to meet Liu Liang (劉良), a fortune teller, who commented on Lady Zhen, "This girl will become very noble in the future."
 Unlike many children of her age, the young Lady Zhen did not enjoy playing.
-Once, when she was eight years old, her sisters went to the balcony to watch a group of horse-riding performers outside their house but Lady Zhen did not join in.
+Once, when she was eight years old (by East Asian reckoning), her sisters went to the balcony to watch a group of horse-riding performers outside their house but Lady Zhen did not join in.
 Her sisters were puzzled so they asked her, and she responded, "Is this something a girl should watch?"
-When she was nine years old, she became interested in scholarly arts and started reading books and using her brothers' writing materials.
+When she was nine years old (by East Asian reckoning), she became interested in scholarly arts and started reading books and using her brothers' writing materials.
 Her brothers told her, "You should be learning what women traditionally do (such as weaving).
 When you picked up reading, were you thinking of becoming a female academician?"
 Lady Zhen replied, "I heard that virtuous women in history learnt from the successes and failures of those who lived before them.
 If they didn't read, how did they learn all that?"